 Over 269,000 unmarried couples in the East Midlands are at risk of losing everything if the relationship breaks down

 A local family lawyer has called on unmarried couples in the Mansfield and Ashfield areas to take action to protect themselves, as they could be vulnerable if the relationship breaks down.
+There are a number of ways this can be done ranging from prenuptial agreements to separation agreements.

 David Winnett from Hopkins Solicitors made the calls as part of a national Cohabitation Awareness Week that is being led by Resolution, who campaign for a fairer family justice system.